-- A. Explain the relationship between authors and their works in the context of their historical, social, and philosophical issues during the corresponding time periods. - B. Identify major trends of thought and literature in each period studied: i.e., the Romantic, Victorian and the Twentieth Century. - C. Analyze and understand works of each literary figure studied. - D. Define literary terms and understand their practical application. - E. Better understand the various people of the Western World and their approach to life as these elements are presented in the literature considered. - F. Successfully articulate in writing his/her responses and interpretations of literary works through the writing of critical essays, research papers, journals, or a combination of these. - G. (Recommended) Attend at least one interpretive performance of a piece of literature from the period, (poetry reading, play, film, etc).
+- A. Explain the relationship between authors and their works in the context of the historical, social, and philosophical milieu. - B. Identify major trends of thought and literature in each period studied: i.e., The Puritan Culture 1620-1743, An Emerging National Literature 1743-1826, and Romanticism and Transcendentalism 1826-1860. - C. Analyze and understand works of each author studied. - D. Define literary terms and understand their practical application. - E. Successfully articulate in writing his/her responses and interpretations of literary works through the writing of critical essays, research papers, journals, or a combination of these. - F. (Recommended) Attend at least one interpretive performance of a piece of literature from the period, (poetry reading, play, film, etc).